 Call for appointment:410-553-8100 410-553-8100

-Surgery.
 The most common form of treatment is surgical excision.
-This may involve either radical nephrectomy (removal of the entire kidney and surrounding tissues) or partial nephrectomy (removal of only the cancerous portion of the kidney with sparing of the normal portion).
+This may involve either radical nephrectomy (removal of the entire kidney and surrounding tissues) or partial nephrectomy (removal of only the cancerous portion of the kidney, sparing the normal portion).
 Surgery can be performed utilizing laparoscopic or robotic techniques or via larger incisions depending upon the size and location of the tumor.

-Active Surveillance.
-This involves deferring treatment with close monitoring of the growth pattern of the tumor.
+This process involves deferring treatment with close monitoring of the growth pattern of the tumor.